nussetorten/tcnj-plug/README.md

 Style - Interface should feel like Netflix and Rdio smooshed together, with YOUR events instead of random movies.

+_Note - things have become very complicated quickly.
+I want to reduce this idea to its core - a one-stop-plugs-all website for events on campus.
+Dump your event, propegate to the network where possible.
+We'll have plugging an event ALSO make an account.
+One-page site.
+Make an event + sign up._

 =========
 ### Club Functions
 I would like to implement the following features from the perspective of the club